Best Camera Settings for Landscapes: Technical Choices for Sharp, Beautiful Scenes

 For more precision, hyperfocal distance is the focus point that maximizes depth of field for any given aperture.
 When focused at hyperfocal distance, everything from half that distance to infinity appears sharp.

-Our guide to getting everything in focus explains hyperfocal distance in detail, including practical techniques for finding it in the field.
+Getting everything in focus explains hyperfocal distance in detail, including practical techniques for finding it in the field.

 Focus Mode Settings